-Intermittent Problems Action A problem occurs only occasionally and is difficult to detect.
-Verify that: All cables and cords are securely connected to the rear of the computer and attached devices.
+Infrared Port Problems Action The Infrared port cannot be accessed.
+Verify that: 1.
+The Infrared port is enabled.
+2. Each port is assigned a unique address.
+3. The infrared device cable is securely connected to the infrared connector on the computer.
+Refer to "Connectivity" on page 11 for the location of the infrared port.
+If the problem cannot be isolated and corrected, have the computer serviced.
+Intermittent Problems Action A problem occurs Verify that: only occasionally and is difficult to detect.
+1. All cables and cords are securely connected to the rear of the computer and attached devices.
 When the computer is turned on, the fan grill is not blocked (there is air flow around the grill), and the fans are working.
 If airflow is blocked or the fans are not working, the computer might overheat.
-If an optional SCSI adapter and SCSI devices are installed, the last external device in each SCSI chain is terminated correctly.
+3. If an optional SCSI adapter and SCSI devices are installed, the last external device in each SCSI chain is terminated correctly.
 (See your SCSI documentation.)
 If the problem cannot be isolated and corrected, have the computer serviced.
 Keyboard, Mouse, or Pointing- Device Problems Action All or some keys on Verify that: the keyboard do not work.
 1. The computer and the monitor are turned on.
-Work.
 The keyboard cable is securely connected to the keyboard connector on the computer.
-For the location of the keyboard connector, see "External Connectors" on page 10.
+For the location of the keyboard connector, see "Connectivity" on page 11.
 If the problem cannot be isolated and corrected, have the keyboard and computer serviced.

-The mouse or Verify that: pointing device does not work.
-1. The mouse or pointing-device cable is securely attached to the proper connector on the computer.
+Keyboard, Mouse, or Pointing- Device Problems Action The mouse or pointing device does not work.
+Verify that: 1.
+The mouse or pointing-device cable is securely attached to the proper connector on the computer.
 Depending on the type of mouse you have, it will connect to either the mouse or serial connector.
-To find the mouse and serial connectors, see "External Connectors" on page 10.
+To find the mouse and serial connectors, see "Connectivity" on page 11.
 2. The device drivers for the mouse are installed correctly.
 If the problem cannot be isolated and corrected, have the computer and the device serviced.

-Memory Problems Action The amount of memory displayed is less than the amount of memory installed.
-The amount of available memory shown might be somewhat less than expected because of basic input/output system (BIOS) shadowing in random access memory (RAM).
+Memory Problems Action The amount of memory displayed is less than the amount The amount of available memory shown might be somewhat less than expected because of basic input/output system (BIOS) shadowing in random access memory (RAM). of memory installed.
 Verify that: You have installed the correct type of DIMMs for your computer.
-Refer to Installing Options in Your Personal Computer for instructions on adding DIMMs.
+Refer to Installing Options in Your IntelliStation Z Pro for instructions on adding DIMMs.
 2. The DIMMs are properly installed and securely connected.
-3. If you added or removed memory, you saved the new configuration in the Configuration/Setup Utility program.
-See the Important text box on page 22 for instructions on saving the configuration.
+If you added or removed memory, you saved the new configuration in the Configuration/Setup Utility program.
+See the Important text box on page 38 for instructions on saving the configuration.
 If the problem persists, run the memory test from the diagnostic program that comes with your computer.
-(See "Diagnostic Programs" on page 96 for further information.)
+(See "Diagnostic Programs" on page 97 for further information.)
 The system might have detected a bad DIMM and automatically reallocated memory to enable you to continue to operate.
 If the problem cannot be isolated and corrected, have the computer serviced.
 "Not enough memory" message is displayed.
 Verify that terminate-and-stay-resident programs (TSRs) are not taking up memory.
-(See "Managing TSR Programs" on page 97.)
+(See "Managing TSR Programs" on page 98.)